civicrm/civicrm-sysadmin-guide/docs/setup/security.md

 ## Setting up SSL

-Before choosing a hosting company or web server provider, check that they support SSL certificates.
-As explained above, SSL encrypts the data transferred between a user's web browser and the server, but this is *not* enabled upon installation as it requires the purchase of an SSL certificate from a trusted vendor.
-To install SSL:
+SSL encrypts the data transferred between a user's web browser and the server.
+It is *not* enabled upon installation as it requires an SSL certificate.
+Many browsers now display a warning that a page is insecure if content on it is not delivered via an SSL connection secured by a certificate from a trusted vendor.

-1. Determine what your server requirements or procedures are for enabling an SSL certificate.
-On shared servers this may require purchasing a static IP from your host. **Important**: your host must be willing to install the certificate on your *domain*, not one at a higher level.
-CiviCRM does not support shared SSL.
-2. Purchase an SSL certificate from a security vendor.
-3. Install the SSL certificate on your server.
+Before choosing a hosting company or web server provider, check how they support SSL certificates.
+If running your own server, you can obtain free certificates from [LetsEncrypt](https://letsencrypt.org/).
+Control panel vendors may also provide proprietary systems for installing free certificates instead of, or as well as, LetsEncrypt.
+On shared hosting, free certificates from LetsEncrypt or the control panel vendor can normally be activated by clicking in the relevant part of the control panel, or by raising a support ticket, following documentation provided by the hosting company.
+CiviCRM does not support serving specific pages via SSL under a different domain than your site's main domain, a feature which some hosts still offer as 'shared SSL.'

+All SSL certificates expire, and must be reinstalled before expiry, otherwise browsers will display warnings about the certificate not being valid.
+Free certificates usually last for only three months, on the assumption that a short life is more secure if the certificate is compromised, and creates no inconvenience because free certificates are are usually installed and renewed automatically.
+Automated installation and renewal sometimes causes problems not specific to CiviCRM, which is one reason why some users prefer paid certificates, manually installed.
+Paid certificates can usually be purchased from your hosting company, as well as third-party vendors.
+On shared hosting they usually have to be installed by the hosting company, or in the control panel, following documentation the hosting company provides.

+### Redirecting traffic from http to https

+After installing the SSL certificate, traffic to your site should be redirected to use https instead of http.
+To use SSL for *all* CiviCRM pages, either edit the web server's configuration file (not usually possible on shared hosting), or your CMS's .htaccess file, to force SSL by redirecting all HTTP requests to HTTPS.
+Sometimes hosting control panels provide a facility for setting up such a redirect, which usually involves automatically writing a few lines of code to your .htaccess file.
+If using Drupal, bear in mind that every core update by default replaces your .htaccess file with a new copy, and all modifications including any https redirect will be lost and must be re-instated.
+Without this redirect, users will be able to access the site on both SSL and non-SSL connections (except in the rare case that the server is configured not to work at all on non-SSL connections).

-4. Enable 'HTTPS' redirection on your CiviCRM site so that the login, online contribution, member, event and administrator pages use SSL encryption.
-CiviCRM has an option in global settings to check the certificate and enable SSL for these pages (**Administer** > **System Settings** > **Resource URLs**).
-To use SSL for *all* CiviCRM pages, either edit the server's apache .htaccess file to force SSL and redirect HTTP requests to HTTPS, or enable the option in Drupal.
+Alternatively, after installing the certificate, enable 'HTTPS' redirection on your CiviCRM site so that just the login, online contribution, member, event and administrator pages use SSL encryption.
+CiviCRM has an option to check the certificate and enable SSL for these pages at **Administer** > **System Settings** > **Resource URLs**.

+If you have a public-facing website, note that when switching traffic from (for example) http://example.org to https://example.org, some analytics programs, such as the Facebook share count, treat http://example.org and https://example.org as separate sites, and re-start the count of page visits or shares for the https version at zero.
+Workarounds for this issue are not specific to CiviCRM and are outside the scope of this documentation.

 ## Backups and their security